 Can we put our tent on an electric site or are electric sites reserved for RV’s only?

 You sure can!
 As a tent or pop-up camper, you may reserve an electric site.
 When reserving campsites that accommodate RV’s, do not assume you are getting amenities with full hook-ups.
 Site amenities will be listed with electric/water/sewer if available at the site you are reserving.
 Also be aware, that your tent may be located next to an RV.

 Is there WiFi in the campground?

-There is not WiFi capability in the campground area, however, some parks offer Free WiFi - Janes Island State Park (Camp Store and Lodge), Pocomoke River State Park (Camp Store), New Germany State Park (Lake House) and Deep Creek Lake (Discovery Center).
+There is not WiFi capability in the campground area, however, some parks offer Free WiFi - Janes Island State Park (Camp Store and Lodge), Pocomoke River State Park (Camp Store), and New Germany State Park (Lake House).

 Will I have cellular service in the campground?